 3.1.3.
-BGPSEC Router Certificate Version 3 Extension Fields The following X.509 V3 extensions MUST be present (or MUST be absent, if so stated) in a conforming BGPSEC Router Certificate, except where explicitly noted otherwise.
-No other extensions are allowed in a conforming BGPSEC Router Certificate.
+BGPsec Router Certificate Version 3 Extension Fields

 3.1.3.1.
+Basic Constraints

-Basic Constraints BGPSEC speakers are EEs; therefore, the Basic Constraints extension must not be present, as per [RFC6487].
+BGPsec speakers are EEs; therefore, the Basic Constraints extension must not be present, as per [RFC6487].

 3.1.3.2.
+Extended Key Usage

+BGPsec Router Certificates MUST include the Extended Key Usage (EKU) extension.
+As specified in [RFC6487] this extension MUST be marked as non-critical.
+This document defines one EKU for BGPsec Router Certificates:

+'''

+id-kp OBJECT IDENTIFIER ::=

+{ iso(1) identified-organization(3) dod(6) internet(1)

+security(5) mechanisms(5) pkix(7) kp(3) }

+id-kp-bgpsec-router OBJECT IDENTIFIER ::= { id-kp 30 }

+'''

-Extended Key Usage BGPSEC Router Certificates MUST include the Extended Key Usage (EKU) extension.
-As specified, in [RFC6487] this extension MUST be marked as non-critical.
-This document defines one EKU for BGPSEC Router Certificates: ''' id-kp OBJECT IDENTIFIER ::= { iso(1) identified-organization(3) dod(6) internet(1) security(5) mechanisms(5) pkix(7) kp(3) } ''' id-kp-bgpsec-router OBJECT IDENTIFIER ::= { id-kp TBD } Relying Parties MUST require the extended key usage extension to be present in a BGPSEC Router Certificate.
-If multiple KeyPurposeId values are included, the relying parties need not recognize all of them, as long as the required KeyPurposeId value is present.
-BGPSEC RPs MUST reject certificates that do not contain the BGPSEC Router EKU even if they include the anyExtendedKeyUsage OID defined in [RFC5280].
+A BGPsec router MUST require the extended key usage extension to be present in a BGPsec Router Certificate it receives.
+If multiple KeyPurposeId values are included, the BGPsec routers need not recognize all of them, as long as the required KeyPurposeId value is present.
+BGPsec routers MUST reject certificates that do not contain the BGPsec Router EKU even if they include the anyExtendedKeyUsage OID defined in [RFC5280].

 3.1.3.3.
-Subject Information Access This extension is not used in BGPSEC Router Certificates.
+Subject Information Access

+This extension is not used in BGPsec Router Certificates.
 It MUST be omitted.

 3.1.3.4.
+IP Resources

-IP Resources This extension is not used in BGPSEC Router Certificates.
-It MUSt be omitted.
+This extension is not used in BGPsec Router Certificates.
+It MUST be omitted.

 3.1.3.5.
+AS Resources

-AS Resources Each BGPSEC Router Certificate MUST include the AS Resource Identifier Delegation extension, as specified in section 4.8.11 of [RFC6487].
+Each BGPsec Router Certificate MUST include the AS Resource Identifier Delegation extension, as specified in section 4.8.11 of [RFC6487].
 The AS Resource Identifier Delegation extension MUST include one or more AS numbers, and the "inherit" element MUST NOT be specified.

 3.2.
-BGPSEC Router Certificate Request Profile Refer to section 6 of [RFC6487].
-The only differences between this profile and the profile in [RFC6487] are: - o The ExtendedKeyUsage extension request MUST be included and the CA MUST honor the request; - o The SubjectPublicKeyInfo and PublicKey fields are specified in [ID.sidr-bqpsec-algs]; and, - o The request is signed with the algorithms specified in [ID.sidrbgpsec-algs].
+BGPsec Router Certificate Request Profile

+Refer to section 6 of [RFC6487].
+The only differences between this profile and the profile in [RFC6487] are:

+- o The ExtendedKeyUsage extension request MUST be included and the CA MUST honor the request; - o The SubjectPublicKeyInfo and PublicKey fields are specified in [ID.sidr-bgpsec-algs]; and, - o The request is signed with the algorithms specified in [ID.sidr-bqpsec-algs].

 3.3.
-BGPSEC Router Certificate Validation The validation procedure used for BGPSEC Router Certificates is identical to the validation procedure described in Section 7 of [RFC6487].
-The exception is that the constraints applied come from this specification (e.g., in step 3: the certificate contains all the field that must be present - refers to the fields that are required by this specification).
+BGPsec Router Certificate Validation

+The validation procedure used for BGPsec Router Certificates is identical to the validation procedure described in Section 7 of [RFC6487], but using the constraints applied come from this specification.
+For example, in step 3: "the certificate contains all the field that must be present" - refers to the fields that are required by this specification.

 The differences are as follows:

-- o BGPSEC Router Certificates MUST include the BGPSEC EKU defined in Section 3.1.3.1. - o BGPSEC Router Certificates MUST NOT include the SIA extension. - o BGPSEC Router Certificates MUST NOT include the IP Resource extension. - o BGPSEC Router Certificates MUST include the AS Resource Identifier Delegation extension. - o BGPSEC Router Certificate MUST include the "Subject Public Key Info" described in [ID.sidr-bqpsec-algs] as it updates [RFC6485].
-NOTE: The cryptographic algorithms used by BGPSEC routers are found in [ID.sidr-bgpsec-algs].
-Currently, the algorithms specified in [ID.sidr-bgpsec-algs] and [RFC6485] are different.
-BGPSEC RPs will need to support algorithms that are needed to validate BGPSEC signatures as well as the algorithms that are needed to validate signatures on BGPSEC certificates, RPKI CA certificates, and RPKI CRLs.
-4. Design Notes The BGPSEC Router Certificate profile is based on the Resource Certificate profile as specified in [RFC6485].
+- o BGPsec Router Certificates MUST include the BGPsec EKU defined in Section 3.1.3.1. - o BGPsec Router Certificates MUST NOT include the SIA extension. - o BGPsec Router Certificates MUST NOT include the IP Resource extension. - o BGPsec Router Certificates MUST include the AS Resource Identifier Delegation extension. - o BGPsec Router Certificate MUST include the "Subject Public Key Info" described in [ID.sidr-bgpsec-algs] as it updates [ID.sidr-rfc6485bis].

+NOTE: The cryptographic algorithms used by BGPsec routers are found in [ID.sidr-bgpsec-algs].
+Currently, the algorithms specified in [ID.sidr-bgpsec-algs] and [ID.sidr-rfc6485bis] are different.
+BGPsec RPs will need to support algorithms that are used to validate BGPsec signatures as well as the algorithms that are needed to validate signatures on BGPsec certificates, RPKI CA certificates, and RPKI CRLs.

+4. Design Notes

+The BGPsec Router Certificate profile is based on the Resource Certificate profile as specified in [ID.sidr-rfc6485bis].
 As a result, many of the design choices herein are a reflection of the design choices that were taken in that prior work.
 The reader is referred to [RFC6484] for a fuller discussion of those choices.

-5. Security Considerations The Security Considerations of [RFC6487] apply.
+5. Security Considerations

+The Security Considerations of [RFC6487] apply.